I spent many years working in the big corporate world for international and multi-national companies.

 Advances in digital camera technology resulted in a succession of cameras over the next few years and I went back to Canon for my main cameras in 2005 with the purchase of a Canon EOS 20D when I was visiting Hong Kong.

-After a Canon EOS 5D Mk II and then a Canon EOS 5D MkIII, I now use a high resolution Canon EOS 5DSR for landscape and architectural photos plus a Canon EOS-1DX for headshot, action and pet photography.
+After a Canon EOS 5D Mk II and then a Canon EOS 5D MkIII, I now use a high resolution Canon EOS 5DSR for landscape and architectural photos plus a pair of Canon EOS-1DXs for headshots, action, event and pet photography.